Ph.D., University of California, San Diego, 2005

 Ralina L. Joseph, Professor of Communication and adjunct Professor of American Ethnic Studies and Gender, Women, and Sexuality Studies, received her Ph.D. and M.A. in Ethnic Studies from the University of California, San Diego and B. A. in American Civilization from Brown University.

-Professor Joseph is not accepting new graduate students in the 2023 applicant cycle.
+Professor Joseph is not currently accepting new graduate students.

 Dr. Joseph is the founding and acting director of the University of Washington’s Center for Communication, Difference, and Equity.
 She is a scholar, teacher, and facilitator of race and communication.